ZiadNashaat17/Vehicle-Tracker/README.md

 - Update documentation as needed
 - Ensure all tests pass before submitting PR

-## 📝 License

-This project is licensed under the ISC License.

 ## 👤 Author

 **Ziad Nashaat**

 - GitHub: [@ZiadNashaat17](https://github.com/ZiadNashaat17)

-## 🙏 Acknowledgments

-- Express.js team for the excellent framework
-- Socket.IO for real-time capabilities
-- RabbitMQ and Redis communities for robust messaging solutions
-- MongoDB for flexible data storage

 ---